-Adult: The adults resembles Drosophila melanogaster except for a few distinguishing characteristics.
-Overall the adults are about 3 mm in length, with a tan body and red eyes.
-There are 1 pair of wings, plus the halteres common to the Diptera.
+Adult: The adults resemble Drosophila melanogaster except for a few distinguishing characteristics.
+They are slightly larger (about 3 mm in length), with a tan body and red eyes.
+There are 1 pair of wings, plus the halteres (vestigial hindwings) common to the Diptera.
 The abdominal segments have dark brown bands on the posterior edge.
 The key character of female D. suzukii is their heavily sclerotized and serrated ovipositor, which is lacking in D. melanogaster.
 The key character for the males is the single spot on each wing, from which the species gets its common name.
 The spots are on the leading edge of the wing near the tip.
 However, it should be noted that the spots are not visible when the adult male first emerges; it takes 8-10 hours for them to be fully formed.
 An additional characteristic of the males are the dark bands encircling the forelegs.

-The following life history parameters are taken from the original 1939 study by Kazawa.
-Up to 13 generations/year were recorded.
-These studies also indicated that the time from egg to adult was 8-11 days under optimal temperatures, which are about 77°F; The egg stage lasted from 1-3 days, the three larval stages 3-13 days, and the pupae 4.5 days.
-Development was proportionately slower at 60°F. The life cycle in the field during the cherry season is expected to be about 2-3 weeks.
-Adults can live 3-9 weeks, although the adults that overwinter live for many months.
-The females lay from 1-60 eggs per day, averaging about a dozen (when all generations are included).
-Total lifetime fecundity of the females is 200-600 eggs.
+Development of SWD from egg to adult requires about 8-11 days at optimal temperatures under laboratory conditions (mid- to high 70s).
+The egg stage lasts from 1-3 days, the three larval stages 3-13 days, and the pupae 4.5 days.
+Development is proportionately slower at lower temperatures.
+The life cycle in the field during the cherry season is likely about 2-3 weeks during the growing season.
+Summer adults can live 3-9 weeks, although the adults that overwinter live for many months.
+The females can lay several hundred eggs in their lifetime.

 Damage is caused by oviposition by the females, and larval feeding in the fruit.
 Fruit becomes soft, and subject to decay.
 The initial oviposition site takes on a sunken appearance.
 After larvae become larger, they cut breathing holes in the side of the fruit, further enhancing the opportunity for decay.

-To date, the only method of preventing damage by this pest is full coverage sprays.
-The bait sprays that have worked so well for western cherry fruit fly are currently NOT effective against spotted wing drosophila.
+To date, the primary method of preventing damage by this pest is full-coverage sprays.
+The bait sprays that have worked so well for western cherry fruit fly are currently NOT a stand-alone tactic against spotted wing drosophila.
 The bait system works on western cherry fruit fly (or other Rhagoletis species) because of the biology of the females; they have a ca. 10 day pre-oviposition period after they emerge where they feed in order to mature their eggs.
-No such behavior is known for spotted wing drosophila.
+Spotted wing drosophila has a relatively short pre-oviposition period (as short as 1 day).
 Even if the adults are attracted to (and killed by) the bait, it may not provide protection against this pest.

-Current recommendations are to place traps in the orchard well before fruit begin to ripen; about straw color on cherries.
-Traps should be checked at least weekly.
+Place traps in the orchard about straw color of cherries, and check them at least weekly.
 The provisional threshold to trigger a spray is the capture of a single adult; this may change in the future as we gain a better understanding of active area of the traps and economic thresholds.
 If the crop has not been harvested, then a protective schedule of full coverage sprays is needed to prevent fruit infestation.
 If the crop has been harvested, or left unharvested due to condition or markets, post-harvest sprays targeting both adults and larvae in the fruit should be applied.